 O. Choice of Law.
 The parties agree to submit to the Pennsylvania Courts only, any dispute arising out of this Agreement or related thereto and consent to the jurisdiction of said courts and further agree that any and all matters of dispute shall be adjudicated, governed and controlled under and by Pennsylvania Law and this paragraph shall supersede any conflicting choice of law rules.

-AccuWeather/WEB/BBS/INTRANET/AccuWeather, Inc./B.L.
-Myers 111/17/99 Page 3

 P. Waiver.
 AccuWeather's failure to require the performance of any term of this Agreement or the waiver of any breach shall not prevent the subsequent enforcement of such terms nor be deemed a waiver of any subsequent breach.